sebastiaanver/midnight-king/README.md

   + Push it with `git push`.
   + Make a pull request via GitHub UI.

-Make sure to push your code before the time runs out!
+Make sure to make your commit and pull request before the time runs out!